Film Review – John Wick: Chapter 2 (2017)

 This weekend gives us the sequel to one of the sleeper hit movies of 2014, John Wick: Chapter 2!
 Keanu Reeves is back as the title character and ready to shoot more people in the face over and over again, and we’ve all been waiting for him to do so.
 The following review will be spoiler free.

-John Wick: Chapter 2 is directed by Chad Stahelski and once again stars Keanu Reeves as John Wick along with Ian McShane as the head of the Continental.
 Wick is once again taken out of retirement by an associate who is plotting to take over an international assassin’s guild.
 Bound by a deal he made in the past, Wick reluctantly helps his associate which takes him to Rome where he must face off with another round of highly trained killers while a larger undercurrent becomes Wick’s greatest foe yet.

 The thing that people love most about the first John Wick is that it knew exactly what it was: a shoot ’em up movie with great action sequences.
-The film never tried to shoehorn some bigger meaning into the crux of the movie, it was made simply to entertain.
+The film never tried to shoehorn some bigger meaning into the crux of the movie.
+It was made simply to entertain.
 We haven’t had a simple action movie that was universally enjoyed for quite a long time, and John Wick certainly helped fill that void.

 John Wick got a lot of its bite from expert fight choreography, spearheaded by the director Chad Stahelski along with his partner David Leitch.
 Stahelski got his start in Hollywood as a stunt man and slowly worked his way up to the director’s chair for John Wick.
 He obviously kept his stunt work with him as he put Keanu Reeves and other actors in the film through months of training before he and Leitch ever said “action.”